-Start the Jasmine Configuration application found at the start-menu path: Start " Programs " DatabaseManagementSystems " Jasmine ii " Jasmine Configuration
+Start the Jasmine Configuration application found at the start-menu path: Start " Programs " Databases " Jasmine ii " Jasmine Configuration

-In the Jasmine Configuration Utility window, select the Name Server tab and change the parameter local\vnode to the name you received from the hostname command previously (in this example 1346).
+In the Jasmine Configuration Utility window, select the Name Server tab and change the parameter local\vnode to the name you received from the hostname command previously (in this example is008).
 Mark the local\vnode row and type in your hostname in the Value field.
 Then press Set to commit your changes and then OK to close the window.

-Stop the Jasmine server by typing in the command: netStopJasmine in a Windows Command Prompt.
+- Stop the Jasmine server by typing in the command: net stop Jasmine in a Command Prompt. - C:\Documents and Settings\db2admin>net stop Jasmine The Jasmine service is stopping.

-Net stop "Jasmine\Database"

-The Jasmine service is stopping.

 The Jasmine service was stopped successfully.